scenerystack/community/docs/reference/api/alpenglow/ParallelRasterSplitReduce.md

 # ParallelRasterSplitReduce

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/ParallelRasterSplitReduce.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/ParallelRasterSplitReduce.ts) for the most up-to-date information.

 ## Overview

 Takes the input reductions and computes the inclusive prefix sum (scan) into it, in a form that can be used for